Dopamine-responsive dystonia: Treatment

-In those with dopamine-responsive dystonia, symptoms typically dramatically improve with low-dose administration of levodopa, which is a biochemically significant metabolite of the amino acid phenylalanine, as well as a biological precursor of the catecholamine dopamine, a neurotransmitter.
-(Neurotransmitters are naturally produced molecules that may be sequestered following the propagation of an action potential down a nerve towards the axon terminal, which in turn may cross the synaptic junction between neurons, enabling neurons to communicate in a variety of ways.)
-Low-dose L-dopa usually results in near-complete or total reversal of all associated symptoms for these patients.
-In addition, the effectiveness of such therapy is typically long term, without the complications that often occur for those with Parkinson's disease who undergo L-dopa treatment.
-Thus, most experts indicate that this disorder is most appropriately known as dopa-responsive dystonia.
+In those with dopamine-responsive dystonia, symptoms typically dramatically improve with low-dose administration of levodopa, which is a biochemically significant metabolite of the amino acid phenylalanine, as well as a biological precursor of dopamine, a neurotransmitter.
+Low-dose levodopa usually results in near-complete or total reversal of all associated symptoms for these patients.
+In addition, the effectiveness of such therapy is typically long term, without the complications that often occur for those with Parkinson's disease who undergo levodopa treatment.

 No data are available on mortality associated with dopamine-responsive dystonia, but patients surviving beyond the fifth decade with treatment have been reported.
 However, in severe, early autosomal recessive forms of the disease, patients have been known to pass away during childhood.
-Girls seem to be somewhat more commonly affected.
+Females seem to be somewhat more commonly affected.
 The disease less commonly begins during puberty or after age 20, and very rarely, cases in older adults have been reported.

 Due to commonly being misdiagnosed, it is common for the disease to remain untreated.
 When left untreated, patients often need Achilles' tendon surgery by the age of 21.
 They will also struggle with walking, an ability that will degrade throughout the day.
 Power napping can provide temporary relief in untreated patients.
 It also impairs development into adulthood, reduces balance, and reduces calf muscle development.
 Socially, it can result in depression, lack of social skills, and inability to find employment.